Spectra of Jacobi operators via connection coefficient matrices: Introduction

-In this paper we show that the computation and theoretical study of the spectra and spectral measure of a Jacobi operator $J$ which is a structured perturbation of another Jacobi operator $D$ whose spectral theory is known, can be conducted using the {\it connection coefficient matrix} between $J$ and $D$.
+Suppose we have a second Jacobi operator, $D$, for which the spectral theory is known analytically.
+The point of this paper is to show that for certain classes of Jacobi operators $J$ and $D$, the computation and theoretical study of the spectrum and spectral measure of $J$ can be conducted effectively using the {\it connection coefficient matrix} between $J$ and $D$, combined with known properties of $D$.

-\begin{definition} Denote the space of complex-valued sequences with finitely many nonzero elements by $\ell_{\mathcal{F}}$, and its algebraic dual, the space of all complex-valued sequences, by $\ell_{\mathcal{F}}^\star$. \end{definition}

-Suppose that $D$ is a second, bounded Jacobi operator, and let $Q_k(s)$ denote its orthonormal polynomials.
-The connection coefficient matrix between $J$ and $D$ is defined as follows.